Towards Bug-Free Distributed Go Programs: Project Objectives

-Distributed software is important in the digital world, with their footprint firmly anchored in many areas, from intelligent appliances to large-scale cloud systems.
-Java and C used to be preferred languages for writing such software, but languages such as Go have become more popular, due to its more lightweight and supposedly safer concurrency.
+Distributed software is increasingly important in the digital world, with their footprint firmly anchored from intelligent appliances to large-scale cloud systems.
+Java and C used to be favorite languages for writing such software, but safer languages such as Go have become more popular, due to its more efficient and safer concurrency.

-Despite its careful design which relies heavily on message passing to achieve synchronization, empirical studies \parencites{Tu2019UnderstandingRC}{Liu2021AutomaticallyDA}{8668036} show that Go programs may still exhibit concurrency related bugs.
-To ensure the safe and correct construction of Go programs, we propose a rigorous method to specify them, and demonstrate how to verify them using specifications.

-In this work, we describe a formal verification framework that can prove that some sends or receives happen before other sends or receives.
-We statically verify that a distributed program satisfies a protocol, by reasoning about a happens-before order, extended to buffered and unbuffered channels.
-The happens-before order subsumes all possible sequential executions, therefore we can statically reason about all possible sequential executions.

-Approaches to verify distributed programs can be categorised as follows: \begin{enumerate} \item Dynamic approaches need to execute the distributed program, and therefore need to wait for messages to travel across the network.
-Messages can take a long time to travel, or even longer if the messages are not delivered and must be resent.
-Dynamic approaches includes runtime testing of distributed programs, which can only ever cover a small subset of all possible inputs and all possible interleavings.

-\item Model checking represents a distributed program as a state transition system.
-To verify a property, all states are explored.
-This does not scale with the number of interleavings of a distributed program.
-To mitigate this scalability issue, advances in model checking include the following: \begin{enumerate} \item Having less information in the model, by abstracting more information from the distributed program.
-Practical advances also increased the efficiency of model checking, allowing larger systems to be verified. \item The properties to be verified are weakened.
-This includes model checking only up to a bounded number of states, thus allowing infinite-state systems to be verified.
-These kinds of bounded model checking can verify less properties than usual. \end{enumerate} Although these advances have made model checking more attractive, the scalability issue is still prominent.

-\item Deductive verification verifies a distributed program without executing it.
-Therefore, unlike dynamic approaches, deductive verification does not need to wait for messages to travel across the network.

-Deductive verification can universally quantify over all possible interleavings, and use a domain-specific theorem prover to deduce satisfiability of the universally quantified logical formula.
-Note that unlike model checking, deductive verification does not explore all possible interleavings, they merely reason about all possible interleavings.
-Therefore, deductive verification does not have the same kind of scalability issues that model checking has. \end{enumerate}

-Due to these differences of deductive verification with other approaches, we decided to verify Go programs deductively.

-\begin{description}[labelwidth=0pt] \item[Our main contribution.]
-This work includes an extension of \textcite{costea2017session} to deductively verify that implementations that use a subset of the Go programming language satisfy communication protocols.
-The verification specifically reasons about Go's memory model.
-In extending \citeauthor{costea2017session}'s work, we simplify their verification process by reducing the amount of formal machinery needed for verification.
-For example, unlike \textcite{costea2017session}, we do not need to formalize the dual of guards, referred to by \citeauthor{costea2017session} as ``assumptions''.
-Representing communication protocols as partial orders helped us come up with this simplified verification process. \end{description}